spremathilaka/flutter_firestore_crud/README.md

-# flutter_firestore_crud
+# flutter_firestore

-Flutter Application using firebase firstore
+A new Flutter application to test firebase firestore

+## Getting Started